 Shortly after moving into the house and Mona getting her U.S. citizenship, I was selected for one year of study abroad in Taiwan from August 1984 until August 1985.
-My wife was extremely happy and excited because we would be living in the Taipei area that was only two or three hours by car from her relatives who lived in Central Taiwan.
+My wife was extremely happy and excited because we would be living in the Taipei area which was only two or three hours by car from her relatives who lived in Central Taiwan.

 Before moving to Taiwan, we engaged the services of Century 21 which found a renter to sign a one-year lease on the house while we were away and to handle the property management.

-After spending a joyous productive year of study in Taiwan, we moved back into our home in August of 1985.
+After spending a joyous productive year of study in Taiwan, we moved back into our home in August 1985.
 One of our first projects was repainting the interior and exterior of the house.
-Since my income was still quite modest even with a part-time job, I did my own home maintenance and even changed the oil in the car.
+Since my income was still quite modest even with a part-time job, I did my home maintenance and even changed the oil in the car.